 #1 Calm the mind and body, especially the emotional brain

-#2 Create enough ‘brain-space’ so that there is room for the higher cortex to function properly – free of emotional distortions
+#2 Create enough ‘brain-space’ so that there is room for the higher cortex to function properly, leading to clear thinking – free of emotional distortions

-#3 And from a more balanced perspective re-assess or ‘reprogramme’ the old memory patterns.
-In effect, the brain contextualises the memories, learning, “That emotional reaction belongs in the past; it’s not necessary now.”
+#3 And from a more balanced perspective re-assess or ‘re-programme’ the old memory patterns.
+This helps the brain contextualise the memories, in effect learning, “That emotional reaction belongs in the past; it’s no longer needed.”

 Once the templates have been adjusted, your brain will see the pattern as irrelevant and no longer life-threatening.
 At this point the past is finally laid to rest and you feel free – at last.